asunlabs/.github/profile/README.md

 - [MyCodeBox-monorepo](https://github.com/asunlabs/mycodebox-monorepo): CS research.
 Check issues tab to find some useful articles.
 - [Setup-template](https://github.com/asunlabs/setup-template): Personal code convention snippets.
 - [Personal](https://github.com/asunlabs/personal): Personal music playist and TIL snippets.

+I found that most of side projects I gave a shot had not been crafted except [this one](https://github.com/asunlabs/owlly) and just fell into abyss called 'meh let's not do it.'

+The only side project it had fully been released with life cycle is that I made it to super tight schedule, which was two days, with very specific functionality.

+For then next projects, I will try to release a MVP ASAP and re-develop from there.